-Director Stephan Hooke and Deputy Director of Communications Lauren Meilke were in the process of building out their facility, the Holbrook Regional Emergency Communications Center (HRECC).
+Director Stephan Hooke and Deputy Director of Communications Lauren Mielke were in the process of building out their facility, the Holbrook Regional Emergency Communications Center (HRECC).
 In this 6,000-square-foot building, they wanted a state-of-the-art control room with the newest technology and design features.
 The center was built to serve the greater Holbrook area, assisting a population of over 105,000 with emergency response.
 The HRECC also works with several partner agencies, including:

 These partner agencies help provide mutual aid to Norfolk County to an additional 600,000 populace.